 This advice sounds lame, I know.

-Still, it’s offered to you because Photos With Phones is big on improving your photography skill through restrictions on shots.
+Still, it’s offered to you because Photos With Phones is big on improving your mobile photography skill through restrictions on shots.
 Not being able to take a shot the way you want or expect to, forces you to think outside the box and develop new strategies to tackle the problem.
 Putting yourself in difficult situations is the only way to improve.

-So, yeah, if your phone only can only do digital zoom, take the whole picture.
+So, yeah, if your phone only can do digital zoom, take the whole picture.
 You’ll have to play with the composition a little to get an appropriate substitute for the shot you wanted, but it’s okay if the subject is small.
 It doesn’t even have to be in focus.
 Photography is art.